 The Tutoring Center offers peer tutoring to students enrolled in freshman level history, mathematics, chemistry, biology, physics, and foreign language.

 The Writing Center is staffed with writing consultants who assist students with writing assignments from any subject area.
 Also on staff are English instructors to assist those students in developmental English.

 As a part of the University’s commitment to excellence in undergraduate education, the Department of Athletic Academic Services was created to provide academic advising and support to Nicholls State University student-athletes.
 Athletic Academic Services monitors student progress and refer students to other campus resources as necessary.
 Students may “drop in” for a quick answer or may set up an appointment with an advisor by calling Athletic Academic Services.

-The Coordinator of Retention and Student Engagement is charged with studying and implementing best practices in academic advising and first-year experience instruction.
-The Director is responsible for the training and assessment of advisors of first-time freshmen, as well as for the offering of ongoing Master Advisor workshops for all interested faculty and staff.
-Because student retention is driven by multiple factors, including academic performance, assimilation to campus life, and financial support, the Director coordinates university retention initiatives that take these various elements into account.
-The Director consults with pertinent units in both the Office of Academic Affairs and the Office of Student Affairs.
+The Coordinator of Student Engagement is charged with studying and implementing best practices in support and services related to student progress and retention, in transitional programs such as Early Start, and in peer mentoring activities.
+Because student retention is driven by multiple factors, including academic performance, and assimilation to campus life, the Office of Student Engagement coordinates university retention intiatives that take these various elements into account.
+The Coordinator consults with pertinent units in both the Office of Academic Affairs and the Office of Student Affairs.